 The Thanksgiving school break is a great opportunity to go somewhere with the family.
 You may find yourselves across the country at grandma’s house or, if you’re lucky, at a beachy seaside destination.
-The nagging question, though, is how to make the holiday special when so many of the normal aspects of Thanksgiving are out of your control.
+The nagging question, though, is how to take the usual Thanksgiving traditions with you when so many of the normal aspects of the holiday are out of your control.

 Most kids really do like traditions.
 They may look forward to particular dishes, and no longer having cornbread stuffing, say, may feel off.
 Or you may be somewhere where finding a whole turkey to roast — and somewhere to cook it — isn’t even possible.
 How can it feel like Thanksgiving when you’re eating turkey tacos?

 Our family actually ate said tacos in Sayulita, Mexico, a few Novembers ago.
 When our oldest daughter saw the spread of food, she couldn’t hold back the tears.
 She’d had fun on the beach that day, but the unusual menu felt like she was about to miss out on one of her favorite holidays.

 Her tears dried up, though, when we focused on what Thanksgiving is really about.
 Together with the other families there with us, we participated in fun activities that have since become annual traditions.
 Here are those traditions, and a few more recommended by families who never seem to spend Thanksgiving in the same place.

 The most obvious tradition focuses on what Thanksgiving is all about: giving thanks.
 So it doesn’t matter if you’re sweating in Aunt Em’s overheated Minnesota cottage or about to eat a soulless turkey dinner at a resort in Maui.
 Before you dig in, you can still stop to say what you’re all thankful for.
 You’ll be amazed at what the youngest family members can surprise you with.